Northwest Horticultural Council

 The Pear Bureau Northwest, Washington Apple Commission, and Washington State Fruit Commission are among the active participants in the Market Access Program.

 The Agricultural Act of 2014 (the Farm Bill) set funding for the MAP at $200 million annually through 2018.

 The Coalition to Promote U.S. Agricultural Exports

 The Northwest Horticultural Council is a founding member of the Coalition to Promote U.S. Agricultural Exports.
 Mark Powers, President of the Northwest Horticultural Council, currently serves as chairman of the coalition.

-The Coalition to Promote U.S. Agricultural Exports is a group of organizations representing farmers, cooperatives, small businesses, regional trade organizations and state departments of agriculture which has as its primary goal the maintenance of strong funding for the Market Access Program and the Foreign Market Development Program.
+The Coalition to Promote U.S. Agricultural Exports is a group of organizations representing farmers, cooperatives, small businesses, regional trade organizations and state departments of agriculture which has as its primary goal the maintenance of strong funding for the MAP and the Foreign Market Development (FMD) Program.

 Congress will be considering future funding levels for the MAP as it works to reauthorize the 2014 Farm Bill, set to expire on September 30, 2018.
 The Coalition to Promote U.S. Agricultural Exports has taken a position to support gradually doubling funding for MAP over five years to $400 million as a part of this process.